 Live Coach Quiz

-There are a lot of things we all know (or think we know) about the in’s and out’s of live performance, since most of us have been dealing with it professionally for years.
+There are a lot of things we all know (or think we know) about the in’s and out’s of live performance, since many of us have been dealing with it professionally for years.
 But do we?
 Take the Quick Live Performance Quiz and see!
 We’ll start with some stuff most of us already know.

 IT’S FAIRLY COMMON KNOWLEDGE THAT…